Vescent/SLICE-FFC_Firmware_Upgrade_Utility/README.md

 ## Configuration 1.11
   Adds a check to make sure a System Controller firmware file is in the upgrade directory.
-Version 1.10 would miss this and erase the Systeme Controller
-  without upgrading it.
+  Version 1.10 would miss this and erase the SystemeController without upgrading it.
 ## Configuration 1.10
   Fixes issues encountered on some Windows 10 machines that caused failures due to the inability to switch to firmware upgrade mode from virtual COM port mode.
 ## Configuration 1.7